 - 1. There will be an informational webinar regarding the GBA Mentorship Circle Program announced and open to all GBA members. - 2.
-GBA members will soon thereafter be sent an announcement with a mentor and a mentee application survey, providing interested members the opportunity to apply to the Program. - 3.
+GBA members will soon thereafter be sent an announcement with mentor and mentee application surveys, providing interested members the opportunity to apply to the Program. - 3.
 The number of participants will then determine the number of Mentorship Circles that will be formed for the year-long term.
 Each Mentorship Circle will consist of 2 mentors and 5-7 mentees.
 The matching process, curriculum, and expectations are described in detail below.